elharo/skaffold/README.md

     [getting-started] Hello world!
     ```

-1. Skaffold has done the following for you:
+1. Skaffold does the following for you:

    - Build an image from the local source code
    - Tag it with its sha256